Latvia Golden Visa and Latvian Citizenship: A How-to GuideInvest in charming Latvia and obtain residence in the European Union.

-So, once you’ve chosen which type of investment you’re going to make, you will need to travel to Latvia and actually make it.
+So, once you’ve chosen which type of investment you’re going to make, you will need to travel to Latvia and make it.

 Step 2: Apply for Residence in Latvia

-Next, you will need to actually fill out your application and submit it to the Immigration Department of Latvia, along with the accompanying documents that are required of all applicants and their dependents.
+Next, you will need to fill out your application and submit it to the Immigration Department of Latvia, along with the accompanying documents that are required of all applicants and their dependents.

 After you submit the application, the waiting period is approximately two to three months.

-No additional investment will need to be made as you go to renew your residence, but your original investment must be kept for the entire period of five years.
+Your original investment must be kept for the entire period of five years.

-Step 4: Get Permanent Residency
+Step 4: Get Latvian Permanent Residence by Investment

-In other words, during your time of being a resident of Latvia, you must spend four years living in the country for 183+ days a year, which also means you’ll be paying tax there at a flat 23% rate.
+In other words, during your time being a resident of Latvia, you must spend four years living in the country for 183+ days a year, which also means you’ll be paying tax there at a flat 23% rate.

 If you see yourself living in the country for a while, then you’ll need a Latvian language certificate at level A2 to be considered for permanent residency.

-5. Obtain Latvian Citizenship
+5. Obtain a Latvian Passport

-With it come many benefits, such as the ability to live, work, and travel freely across all of Europe.
+A Latvian passport comes with many benefits, such as the ability to live, work, and travel freely across all of Europe.

 You must be a tax resident in Latvia for all of those ten years, and five of those years must be as a permanent resident.

-Also, you must have some knowledge of the Latvian language, know the basic historical facts of the country, and be able to recite the national anthem.
+To get a Latvian passport, you must have some knowledge of the Latvian language, know the basic historical facts of the country, and be able to recite the national anthem.
 In other words, you will need to pass the citizenship exam.